An Essential Guide to Tax Planning for Business Owners

 - SIMPLE IRA: Ideal for small businesses, this plan allows both employer and employee contributions.
 It’s straightforward to set up and maintain, making it a favorite among busy entrepreneurs.

-- 401(k): A 401(k) plan can be custom for businesses of any size and provides substantial tax benefits.
+- 401(k): A 401(k) plan can be tailored for businesses of any size and provides substantial tax benefits.
 Contributions are tax-deductible, reducing your taxable income for the year.
 Additionally, a one-participant 401(k), or solo 401(k), allows for even higher contributions, making it perfect for sole proprietors or business owners with no employees.

 The Power of Tax-Deductible Contributions